 Cannabis is illegal in Morocco.

-The country is one of the world's leading cannabis producers, with the Rif region being the primary centre of production.
+For decades, Morocco has been one of the world's largest producers of illicit cannabis, with the Rif region being the primary centre of production.
 While there is significant local consumption in the country, Moroccan cannabis is also distributed internationally, including to African and European markets.

 The authorities are reluctant to dismantle the cannabis trade because it is often the primary source of income for large segments of the population.